 Using tongs, char the red pepper directly over the stove top flame.
 I set my pepper right on the burner; and turned as the pepper nicely charred.
 Remove from the stove top flame and place in a paper bag to cool while you prepare the vegetables.

 Heat the olive oil in a Dutch oven over medium high heat.
-Add the onions and saute until they start to sweat.
+Add the onions and garlic and saute until they start to sweat.
+Add the crushed red pepper and stir for 1 minute.
 Add the eggplant and continue to saute - you want all the vegetables to be lightly and beautifully browned.
 Then add the squash.
 Continue to brown, and then add the thyme.
 After a little more browning, add the salt and pepper to taste.
 (Remember that the feta will add more saltiness.)

 While the vegetables are sauteing, remove the charred skin from the red pepper, but allow a little of the char to remain on the pepper.
 Dice, and add to the vegetable mixture.